fredrikaverpil/maya-scripts/scripts/README.md

 Python
 ------

+* RenderScriptConsolidator.mel - Consolidate any number of Python and/or MEL scripts to be run as -preRender or -postRender (this script supersedes pythonPrePostRenderLoader.mel)
 * checkTracingDepth.py - Check for V-Ray shaders with high tracing depth settings
 * collectTextures.py - Traverse .ma scene file andcollect any texture files into a textures folder, residing next to the .ma scene file
 * colorRemapper.py - Create a color remap network for selected texture(s)